godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 = Sequential Order Numbers Pro =

-If you like this plugin, but are looking for the ability to set the starting number, or to add a custom prefix/suffix to your order numbers (ie, you'd prefer something like WT101UK, WT102UK, etc) please consider our premium WooCommerce Sequential Order Numbers Pro plugin, which is available in the [WooCommerce Store](http://woocommerce.com/products/sequential-order-numbers-pro/).
+If you like this plugin, but are looking for the ability to set the starting number, or to add a custom prefix/suffix to your order numbers (ie, you'd prefer something like WT101UK, WT102UK, etc) please consider our premium Sequential Order Numbers Pro for WooCommerce plugin, which is available in the [WooCommerce Store](http://woocommerce.com/products/sequential-order-numbers-pro/).

 = More Details =
  - See the [product page](http://www.skyverge.com/product/woocommerce-sequential-order-numbers/) for full details.